 Thanks to Assistive Technology Program at the Wyoming Institute for Disabilities

-posted over 1 year ago by CERV from Community Emergency Response Volunteers of the Monterey Peninsula
+posted almost 2 years ago by CERV from Community Emergency Response Volunteers of the Monterey Peninsula

 From miles away in Wyoming, the Institute for Disabilities at the University of Wyoming heeded our call and has sent equipment to help support the AAC needs of people impacted by Hurricane Harvey.
 Thanks to Ryan Rausch for reaching out and helping make this happen.
 Several families will benefit.
 Thanks also to Carolyn Phillips at Tools for Life, Georgia's Assistive Technology Act Program for facilitating the connections that make things happen.

 Other recent news